-This tasty savory bread pudding makes the perfect addition to a Thanksgiving Dinner or other fall holiday celebration!
+This savory bread pudding is loaded with flavor from brioche bread, diced apples, and plenty of fresh herbs.
+It's the perfect addition to your Thanksgiving dinner or any fall celebration!

-I like the creamy on the inside crunchy on the outside texture that this dish gets from baking in the smaller pan.
-Because you can remove it from the pan for serving it also gives you some visual interest on your holiday buffet.
+I like the creamy on the inside, crunchy on the outside texture that this savory bread pudding gets from baking in the smaller pan.

 This cuts down on prep time, lets you serve a wider variety of dishes and gives your guests the opportunity to taste a number of different things without making it necessary for you to make massive quantities of each dish!

-This dish contains a lot of traditional Thanksgiving stuffing flavors in the form of apples, celery and sage, but then gets it’s unique texture from the addition of the egg and cream mixture that turns it into a savory bread pudding.
+This savory bread pudding contains a lot of traditional Thanksgiving stuffing flavors in the form of apples, celery and sage - but then gets it's unique texture from the addition of the egg and cream mixture that turns it into a savory bread pudding.

 You'll notice this recipe only takes about 12 minutes of prep time with the total hands-on time coming in at about 20 minutes, which gives you plenty of time for additional cooking during your Thanksgiving meal prep!